School Choice and Blackbaud Software

 How do school choice programs impact tuition and financial aid?

-Some independent schools participating in state-funded programs have taken the opportunity to positively impact their financial sustainability.
-Here are two examples:
+Some independent schools participating in state-funded programs consider it an opportunity to positively impact their financial sustainability.
+Here are three ways they are doing it:

 School choice, tuition, and financial aid policy changes deserve careful consideration, and each school must weigh the benefits and drawbacks for its particular situation.
 Decision-makers should include the board of trustees, school leadership, and legal counsel.